Saturday, October 20, 2012

 Under this dichotomy, I would agree with the opinion of the Court of Appeals of Michigan in People v.
 Betts, 400 N.W.2d650 (Mich.App.
-1986).In Betts, Christopher Betts was charged with felonious assault by means of a shotgun and was given a bench trial.
+1986).

 Thursday, October 18, 2012

 I Rest My Case, Take 3: Court Of Appeals Of Hawai'i Finds No Problem With Judge Calling Witness After Both Parties Rested